CultivateHQ/cultivateHQ.com/source/posts/2015-11-05-phoenix-elm-9.md

             (newModel, Effects.none)
     ```

-    Now we can see why we used `Task.toMaybe` in step 1.
-If the Task completes successfully we will have a List to Seat records (or a Model in the case of this application).
-If it fails then we won't we'll have a value of some other type.
-Elm is statically typed and therefore needs a single type for every value. `Maybe` is a type used by Elm to state that a value is expected to have a given type, but it might not.
+    Now we can see how we can use the Maybe we generated in step 1.
+If the Task completes successfully we will have a List to Seat records (aka a Model).
+If it fails then we won't.
 As such the type signature for this Action is `SetSeats (Maybe Model)`.
 In other words the argument to SeatSeats may be a Model, or it may not.

     In our case statement we then use the `Maybe.withDefault` function to say "if the type of the argument I'm given is anything other than a value of type Model return the current model, otherwise return the given argument".
-In this case `SetSeats` will either return a NoOp `(model, Effects.none)` if the Task failed or it will replace the existing Model, an empty list, with a new Model, the List of Seat that we derived from the HTTP response.
+In this case `SetSeats` will either return a NoOp (i.e. `(model, Effects.none)`) if the Task failed or it will replace the existing Model with the List of Seat that we derived from the HTTP response.

+    In this way Elm forces us to handle both success and failure outcomes and protects us from runtime errors.

 6. Visiting <http://localhost:4000> in our browser will still display the seats as before, but now the initial data is coming from our data API.
 As such we should always see the first two seats being displayed as occupied, even on a refresh (you may also see a slight delay before all the seats are displayed).